turbo-sim/barotropy/docs/source/tutorials/flashing_nozzle_fluent_tutorial.md

     )
 ```

-The output barotropic model for density is illustrated below, note the slop discontinuity when the fluid enters the two-phase region:
+The output barotropic model for density is illustrated below, note the slope discontinuity when the fluid enters the two-phase region:

 <img src="images/barotropic_model_error_density.png" alt="" style="width: 60%;">